aristocratos/btop/README.md

 sudo make install
 ```

->to make btop always run as root (or other user), (no need for `sudo` to enable signal sending to any process and to prevent /proc read permissions problems on some systems)
+> **Set suid bit to make btop always run as root (or other user)**

+No need for `sudo` to enable signal sending to any process and to prevent /proc read permissions problems on some systems.

 ``` bash
 # run after make install and use same PREFIX if any was used at install